Product Info, Your Questions my answers.

 M.I.E.
 Music "Music is Everything"

 Custom Hand/Scatter Wound Boutique Pickups in a loaded 1963 5-way pickguard.
-With a RWRP Middle Pickup with Beveled and Staggered magnets.
+With a RWRP Middle Pickup and Beveled and Staggered magnets.
 These pickups come with a complete Fender PN#

 0991368000 Aged White accessory kit which includes Pickup Covers, All 3 knobs, 5-Way Tip, Tremolo arm Tip and Tremolo back cover.
-All electronics are Fender CTS.
-047 cap Orange drop, Ceramic or oil
+All electronics are CTS Full sized Pots, CLR -5-Ways and 047

-& paper with Vintage push back cloth wire and includes a new switchcraft guitar jack.
-My stock pickguard colors are Mint Green, White, Black, Red Tortoise or Vintage Tortoise Brown.
-I have demos
+cap Orange drop, with Vintage push back cloth wire and includes a new guitar jack.
+My stock pickguard colors are White, Black, Mint Green, Red Tortoise or Vintage Tortoise Brown.
+I just

 The 1963 Stratocaster with Formvar wire pickups was Jimi's favorite studio guitars.
-Any quick Google Search you will find that the 1963 remained one of his favorites for studio work, a perfect workhorse on which he would experiment to reach the greatest level of comfort, and that he didn't dare to play on stage for the fear of losing one of his most precious tools.
+Any quick Google Search you will find that the 1963 remained one of his favorites for studio work , a perfect workhorse on which he would experiment to reach the greatest level of comfort , and that he didn't dare to play on stage for the fear of losing one of his most precious tools.
 Only one of them is known to exist and is owned by the Family.
 2 had large headstock maple fretboards .
 Jimi loved the plain enamel pickups for live shows on his Olympic White guitars.
-Seymour Duncan also wound some pickups for Jimi and was first used on March 28, 1968 at Xavier University in Cincinnati, Ohio.

 I specialize only in Vintage Stratocaster Pickups and for years now my Hand Wound Vintage tone pickups, magnifies the harmonics, the incidentals, the upper octaves, the fifths and the relationship of the pick to index finger strikes while maintaining strong sustained fundamental tone and real clarity.
 Most of my favorite Vintage Fender pickups have a little bulge in the middle and not the flat sides you see in CNC machined pickups.
 I added the bulge to replicate my Vintage pickups.